Origin of Et Tu, Brute

-“Et Tu, Brute?” are perhaps the most popular three words ever written, uttered in literature and then quoted in different contexts.
+“Et Tu, Brute?” are perhaps the most popular three words ever written, uttered in literature, and then quoted in different contexts.
 This phrase also comes from the genius of Shakespeare.
 It occurs in his play, Julius Caesar, (Act-III, Scene-I, Lines, 77).
 Julius Caesar utters this phrase as his last words, addressing his close friend, Brutus, in the play.
 However, the history does not seem to support this, as it is a widely debated subject among historians and dramatists alike.
 Like so many other countless phrases, Shakespeare vouchsafed this phrase an everlasting life after using it in his play.

 In today’s world, the phrase is extensively used to express one’s bewilderment when he is threatened or exploited by one of his close friends.
-The phrase is common to be heard in offices where seniors use this phrase in reply to the criticism of juniors.
+The phrase is common to be heard in offices, where seniors use this phrase in reply to the criticism of juniors.
 Parents can use this when their favorite child lets them down.
-Similarly, there are number of occasions where one can use this phrase to express that he was not expecting someone to do something.
+Similarly, there are a number of occasions where one can use this phrase to express that he was not expecting someone to do something.

 Caesar: Doth not Brutus bootless kneel?

 Casca: Speak, hands, for me!
 [They stab Caesar.]

 Caesar: Et tu, Brute?
 Then fall, Caesar!
 [Dies.]

 Speaking in the context of the play, Caesar had a very soft and compassionate corner for Brutus.
 Some historians remark that he was his son, though no reliable source has proven Caesar to be the father of Brutus.
 However, it is clear that Caesar had a strong liking for that person, considering him a friend.
 It is said that he had once engaged his daughter Julia to Brutus, but later had given her to Pompey to strengthen his political position.
 Some historians believe that Julia was Brutus’ love, and marrying her to Pompey made Brutus hold a grudge against Caesar.